Dateline: Kuala Lumpur, Malaysia

 [Update 2020: Portugal recently amended the non-habitual resident tax law making this program low-tax rather than tax-free.
 Foreign pensions received by non-habitual residents are now subject to a flat rate of 10%.]

 If you’re interested in living inside the European Union without the notoriously high taxes, Portugal is a good option.

 If you don’t want to be living the Trifecta lifestyle, bouncing around to different bases every three to four months of the year, Portugal is not a bad place to put down roots.
 You have to make sure you plan it properly.

 The added bonus is that there’s the possibility of getting a European Union citizenship, which can open up more options for you and help you build out a passport portfolio.

-I mention Georgia on this list as one of the best tax-free countries for Americans because Georgia loves Americans really more than anyone else.
+I mention Georgia on this list as one of the best countries with no taxes for Americans because Georgia loves Americans more than anyone else.

 And I once dubbed Georgia the “next America.”

-While some of Georgia’s immigration procedures have gotten more difficult over the years and the boat has probably sailed as far as “easy residences” go, it’s still quite possible to buy a home in Georgia relatively affordably.
+While some of Georgia’s immigration procedures have gotten more difficult over the years, and the boat has probably sailed as far as “easy residences” go, it’s still quite possible to buy a home in Georgia relatively affordably.
 It’s still possible to go through the immigration process.
-And US citizens can even just show up to the country and stay for 360 days on a tourist visa.
+And US citizens can even show up in the country and stay for 360 days on a tourist visa.

 The challenge for Americans is that, like many other countries in the world, Georgia’s tax system doesn’t quite match up with the US tax system.
 For that reason, and because Georgia does eventually tax your company when you take the money out at 20%, having a company there might not be the best option for your situation.